 The traditional Goth style is similar to the ’80s and 90’s music and fashion styles.
 As stated earlier, the Goth style is inspired by the music genres rock and punk, so the similarity is obvious.

 Black-colored clothes and accessories and the black or other dark-colored hairstyle appear to be a unique style popular in the ’70s to ’80s.
 The dark makeup and highlighting pale skin give a mysterious look.
 This style is considered as the Gothic culture’s pure form.

 Many people think that Goths are not romantic.
 I believe this romantic Goth style will let you feel love for a Goth.
 This style is beautiful, elegant, and inspired by the fashion styles of early Victorian literature.

-Moonlit graveyard, dead roses are the symbol of love and sorrow.
+Moonlit graveyards and dead roses are the symbols of love and sorrow.
 The romantic goth follows this concept and whoever followed this concept are innovative personalities who have a passion for drama and love for tragic literature.

-Apparels and accessories of black color and brighter colors highlights along with the soft and classical sounds defines what it means to be a romantic goth.
+Apparel and accessories of black color and brighter colors highlights along with the soft and classical sounds define what it means to be a romantic goth.

 3. Cyber Goth